The 41st Annual Southern African Transport Conference 2023

 The Southern African Transport Conference attracts 700 delegates each year.
 Everyone in any way connected with transport is invited but it will be of particular interest to funding agencies, municipal, provincial and national government, parastatals, policy- and decision-makers, academics, researchers, students and professionals active in the planning, construction, manufacturing, logistics, operation and safety of passenger and freight transport, road traffic, rail, maritime and aviation.

-EARLY BIRD REGISTRATIONS OPENING 1 April 2022
+EARLY BIRD REGISTRATIONS OPENING 2 May 2023

 Registrations are done on-line.

-ID numbers (SA Residents) will be required when registering.
-Please bring your ID/ Passport along on the day of registration.
 Payment options: Electronic Bank Transfer or Credit Card (Payfast) Please ensure that payment is made before you attend the conference.

 FEES (PER PERSON PER DAY)